NLnetLabs/rotonda/design docs/design-fiq.md

 ```
 module ibgp-dropper {
-    define our-as for route with our_asn {
+    define our-as for route: Route with our_asn: Asn {
         our-as = AsPathFilter { last: our_asn };
     }

-    term drop-ibgp for route with our_asn {
+    term drop-ibgp for route: Route with our_asn: Asn {
         with {
             our-as;
         }